vaginessa/Linder/README.md

 Just make sure apktool and apksigner are properly installed.

-NOTE:- APKTool may not work in Termux.
+NOTE:- If you are using APKTOOL on Termux then it may not work.
+I mean it works but it fails to output the Manifest in proper encoding.

 ## Usage